Environmental watchdog says it found 'strong' evidence oilsands tailings ponds are tainting groundwater | CBC News

 The Commission for Environmental Cooperation launched its probe of tailings ponds after environmental groups, including Environmental Defence Canada, filled a submission in 2017 that accused the federal government of failing to enforce the federal Fisheries Act by not prosecuting oilsands producers over the "alleged leaking of deleterious substances."

-The Commission for Environmental Cooperation cannot issue binding rulings.
+The Commission for Environmental Cooperation cannot issue binding rulings, but instead its reports the facts it finds.

+"To me, the evidence is really clear," said Dale Marshall, a program manager for Environment Defence.
+"It tells us that the federal government is not upholding its responsibility to protect human health and the environment."

 Comments